JASPER: Joint Bayesian Analysis of Spatial Expression via Regression: Human Breast Cancer Dataset

 Another important characteristic of this dataset is the pronounced spatial pattern in library sizes, defined as the total observed mRNA counts at each spatial location (Figure \ref{fig:bc-descriptive}, panel (b)).
 Consequently, SVG detection methods that apply standard library size-based normalization techniques, such as SpatialDE~\citep{spatialde} and SOMDE~\citep{somde}, may inadvertently introduce spurious spatial effects, leading to inflated false positive rates.
 A common strategy to mitigate these artifacts involves normalization techniques that account for differential gene expression, such as trimmed mean of M-values (TMM)~\citep{tmm-normalization} and upper-quantile normalization~\citep{upper-quartile}.
 In contrast, JASPER directly models the raw expression counts using negative binomial distributions, which eliminates the need for pre-normalization while preserving the inherent statistical properties of the gene expression data.
 This approach also helps avoid potential distortions in the natural relationship between mean expression levels and variance in raw counts, a known issue with traditional normalization techniques~\citep{dontnormalize}.

 In addition to the breast cancer dataset, we demonstrate the versatility of our proposed methodology by applying it to two additional SRT datasets generated using other popular platforms.
-The first of these additional datasets was derived from the mouse visual cortex, was obtained using the STARmap technique~\citep{starmap} and includes expression counts for 160 genes measured at 891 spatially indexed locations.
-The second of these was is a mouse olfactory bulb dataset obtained using the Spatial Transcriptomics (ST) technology~\citep{spatialtranscriptomics}, and contains expression counts of 16,573 genes measured at 265 spots.
-In both datasets, our proposed method was able to detect more biologically and statistically significant SVGs compared to existing methods, which showcases the versatility of our approach across different SRT technologies.
+The first of these additional datasets was derived from the mouse visual cortex using the STARmap technique~\citep{starmap} and includes expression counts for 160 genes measured at 891 spatially indexed locations.
+The second is a mouse olfactory bulb dataset obtained using the Spatial Transcriptomics (ST) technology~\citep{spatialtranscriptomics}, and contains expression counts of 16,573 genes measured at 265 spots.
+In both datasets, JASPER was able to detect more biologically and statistically significant SVGs compared to existing methods, which showcases the versatility of our approach across different SRT technologies.